nishihatapalmer/TreeTable/README.md

 ## Building a tree

 In the example above, we built a single root node and displayed it, so only a single row would be displayed.
 You must create the `TreeNode` structure, and assign the correct user objects to the nodes.
-There are many ways to do that:

-### Static copy
 If your objects already have a tree structure, you can build a mirrored tree of `DefaultMutableTreeNode` from them using the static utility method `TreeTableModel.buildTree()`.
+You must supply the root object of the tree, and a lambda, or instance of `ChildProvider`, that returns a list of child objects from a parent object.
 For example:
 ```java
    MyObject rootObject = yourMethodToGetAnObjectTree();
    MutableTreeNode rootNode = TreeTableModel.buildTree(rootObject, parent -> ((MyObject) parent).getChildren());
 ```
-You must supply the root object of the tree, and a lambda, or a class implementing `ChildProvider`, that returns a list of child objects from a parent object, and a `MutableTreeNode` will be returned which is the root of the mirrored tree, with each node associated with the corresponding user object.

-This won't keep the tree up to date if the object structure subsequently changes, but is easy to use if you have a static tree structure to start with.
+Or you can build a tree of `TreeNode` by any other means, before a `TreeTableModel` is constructed with the root `TreeNode`.
+After construction, the model needs to be kept in sync with the tree if it changes.

+Even after building a larger tree and binding it to a `JTable`, only the root, or its immediate children will be visible.
+This is because nodes with children are unexpanded by default.

+## Expanding and collapsing nodes

+### Mouse clicks
+Nodes can be expanded or collapsed by clicking to the left of the expand/collapse handle in the tree column.

+### Keystrokes
+Selected nodes can be expanded or collapsed with key presses, defaulting to using the `+` key for expand, the `-` key for collapse, and the space key to toggle between expand and collapse.
+You can change which KeyStrokes are defined for these events using `setExpandKeys()` , `setCollapseKeys()` and `setToggleKeys()`.
+You can set no keystrokes if you want no keyboard controls.

+### By code

+###
+When a node expands or collapses, the model fires a `TreeTableEvent`, which you can subscribe to.
+A listener has the option of cancelling the event.
+It is allowed to make modifications to the tree structure for the node being processed and any of its children.
+It must not modify other areas of the tree.

+//TODO: programmatic expansion of nodes.

+## Updating the tree

 ### Build on expand
 You can dynamically build nodes on expand, or remove them on collapse, by implementing the `TreeTableModel.ExpandCollapseListener` interface, registering it as a listener, and responding to expand or collapse events.